 Ice Running shoes:

-If you’re so hardcore that you’re willing to trade the comfort of your treadmill for running in the icy outdoors, then lace these shoes up.
+If you’re so hardcore that you’re willing to trade the comfort of your treadmill for running in the icy outdoors, then these shoes will serve you well.

-We will do a full review of the Peregrine ICE+ as soon as the running conditions become unsuitable.
+We will do a full review of the Peregrine ICE+ as soon as the earth freezes over.

 2) Salomon Spikecross 5 GTX